Fundamental building block for all-optical scalable quantum networks: Building blocks for quantum network

 \section{Building blocks for quantum network}

+In this section, we propose a protocol for all-optical scalable quantum communications as the main result of this article.
 We intend to use CBM for developing building blocks of scalable quantum networks.
-Our approach is based on the following concepts: A parity encoded qubit \cite{Ralph2005} is employed as the carrier of information.
-It enables to achieve higher transmission rates under losses than single photons.
+Our approach is based on the following concepts: a logical photonic qubit in parity state encoding \cite{Ralph2005} is employed as the carrier of information.
+It enables us to achieve higher transmission rates under losses than single photons.
 This is, however, limited to a certain distance range depending on the encoding size.
-To extend the range further, quantum repeaters are needed to be placed at appropriate intervals \cite{Munro12,Muralidharan14,Ewert16}.
+To extend the range further, quantum repeaters are needed to be placed at appropriate intervals.
 In our protocol, we employ CBM.
-We observe that CBM is able to extend both the communication rate and range over direct transmissions with a given number of photons as presented in Supplementary material.
+We note that CBM is able to extend both the communication rate and range over direct transmissions with a given number of photons (see Appendix~\ref{asec:extension}).

 In each building block, loss occurs not only during transmission but also during other processes such as resource generation and measurement.
-We thus define the effective loss rate of individual photons in whole stationary process as $\eta_0$.
-In general, a photon survives with probability $\eta_L=\eta_0e^{-L/L_{att}}$ in one cycle of the generation, transmission (over distance $L$), and measurement process.
+We thus consider the effective survival rate of individual photons in whole stationary process as $\eta_0$.
+In general, a photon survives with probability $\eta_L=\eta_0e^{-L/L_{att}}$ in one cycle of the generation, transmission (over distance $L$), and measurement process, where $L_{\rm att}$ is the attenuation length.